heyheyhello/voko/readme.md

 svg.appendChild(box)
 ```

-In voko, you'd write them as expected:
+In voko, you'd write them as expected.
+Use `:` to denote the namespace.
+In this
+case, `:svg`.
+Replace the above code with:

 ```js
 const size = 30